avohq/gtm-server-avo-inspector-template/README.md

-# GTM Server tag Avo Instector template
+# GTM Server tag Avo Inspector template

 Use this template to let Avo Inspector monitor the health of your tracking and help you improve it.